Mónica Palencia

-Mónica Rosa Irene Palencia Núñez is a lawyer who was born in Mexico and she emigrated as an adult to Ecuador.
+Mónica Rosa Irene Palencia Núñez is a Mexican-born lawyer who emigrated as an adult to Ecuador.
 She became the Ecuadorian Minister of the Interior and a citizen of Ecuador in 2023.

 Life

-Mónica Rosa Irene Palencia Núñez was born in Mexico in Durango.
+Mónica Rosa Irene Palencia Núñez was born in the state of Durango in Mexico.
 Her father, Héctor Alfredo Palencia Alonso, was a lawyer.
 He directed the Institute of Culture of the State of Durango.
-She was an alumnus of Durango's Juárez University after she graduated with a law degree.
+She is an alumnus of Durango's Juárez University, graduating with a law degree.
 She lived in Durango until she was 21.
 She then emigrated to Ecuador where she continued her education in Guayaquil where she obtained a master's degree.